 There are many empirical examples of apparent covariation between traits and outcomes of interspecific interactions, where the sex, age, or individual genotype or phenotype of either interaction participant may be linked to outcome variation (Thompson 1988).
-For example, morphological and reproductive traits in plants (e.g. flower and seed productivity; Cariveau et al. 2004; Pesendorfer et al. 2016) can alter the relative strength and net quality of their interactions with animals, due to differences in foraging behaviour and preferences of mutualistic and antagonistic partner species.
+For example, morphological and reproductive traits in plants (e.g. flower and seed productivity; Cariveau et al. 2004; Pesendorfer et al. 2016) can alter the relative strength of mutualistic and antagonistic interactions with animals.
 Behavioural traits are often related to the outcomes of interactions involving animals; for example Bottlenose dolphins (Tursiops truncatus) display divergent foraging tactics where individuals either cooperate or directly compete with human fishermen (Cantor et al. 2018).
 This is a learned cooperative behaviour that reduces interspecific competition and investment in food searching, at the potential cost of higher intraspecific competition.
-Outcome variation has also been described for complex superorganisms; for example, colonies of nest-sharing ants Crematogaster modiglianii and Camponotus rufifemur may form shared cooperative nests or form separate single species nests (Menzel and Blüthgen 2010).
-Benefits of cooperation include common nest defence, shared foraging and brood care, and the outcome of their interactions is linked to the behavioural phenotypes of the colonies, including their tendency to initiate a nest, foraging behaviour, trail following and nest defence (Menzel and Blüthgen 2010).
+Outcome variation has also been described for complex superorganisms, for example, colonies of nest-sharing ants Crematogaster modiglianii and Camponotus rufifemur (Menzel and Blüthgen 2010).
+Costs of cooperation include enhanced food competition, while benefits include common nest defence, shared foraging and brood care.
+Whether an interaction is cooperative or antagonistic is linked to the behavioural phenotypes of the colonies, including their tendency to initiate a nest, foraging behaviour, trail following and nest defence (Menzel and Blüthgen 2010).